 If you’re a new property owner or an experienced one, there are always ways to avoid potential issues that may arise.
 Having trouble filling your rental, dealing with bad tenants or spending way more than expected on maintenance expenses?
 We’re here to make your landlord experience go as smoothly as possible.

-Investing, whether it be in the stock market or real estate, involves some amount a risk.
-Rental property risks are no exception.
+Investing, whether it be in the stock market or real estate, involves some amount of risk.
+Rental properties are no exception.
 Your property could sit empty for months between renters, lowering overall return.
-A careless tenant could cause damage to the rental, causing excess repair costs.
-Or even legal expenses in the case you need to evict a bad tenant.
-Whatever the scenario may be, there are several ways to avoid potential issues and minimize risk of owning investment property.
+A careless tenant could cause damage to the rental, resulting in excess repair costs.
+Or even legal expenses in the event you need to evict a bad tenant.
+Whatever the scenario may be, there are several ways to avoid potential issues and minimize the risk of owning investment property.

 Pitfall #1 – Vacancies